I decided to put together this review on the best cameras for beginners after receiving so many emails from Shotkit fans.

 It used to be the case that the fewer the megapixels or the smaller the sensor, the lesser the camera.
-However in 2018, this is definitely not the case.
+However here in 2019, this is definitely not the case.
 With modern sensor technology, the difference in number of megapixels or sensor size at this price point is largely irrelevant.

 Long story short, the Olympus OM-D E-M10 Mark II has a lot to offer at a great price, making it an ideal camera for a beginner who’s just picking up photography, but still offering enough room to grow far beyond that.